-The park is comprised of 10 acres and includes five buildings which remain from the quartermaster depot days that are filled with historic exhibits.
-The exhibits include the history of the Colorado River, what the commanding officers quarters looked like back in the day and weather and telegraph stations.
+The park is comprised of 10 acres and includes five buildings that remain from the quartermaster depot days that are filled with historic exhibits.
+The exhibits include the history of the Colorado River, what the commanding officers’ quarters looked like back in the day, and weather and telegraph stations.

 Numerous Exhibits Throughout

 The exhibits outside include a stone-built reservoir, a steam boiler and an assortment of wagons.
 Also included is a Southern Pacific Railroad Passenger Coach Car.
 Ramadas and picnic tables are placed throughout the park and can be reserved for family picnic usage.
 The day we were there they were setting up for a wedding.

 After walking around for a while we found “Back In Time Pie Shoppe” which is in the historic adobe corral house.
 Eva was very friendly and offered a small lunch menu and homemade pies, and of course, we had to sample a few of her homemade pies.
 You can call and schedule a tea party (check their website.)

 The Yuma Visitor Center